michaelleeallen/reducto/README.md

   }
 }
 ```
+Note that the route config is using
+the express routing mechanism for parameters: `/my/route/:id`.
+This data can then be used in our service calls by
+placing a corresponding URI token in the service definition: `http://myws.com/api/someresource/{id}` where `{id}`
+will map to `:id`.

-Service calls use [mikeal's](https://github.com/mikeal) [request](https://github.com/mikeal/request) module to handle HTTP, so any valid request configuration for
+Service calls use [mikeal's](https://github.com/mikeal) [request](https://github.com/mikeal/request) module to handle HTTP, so any valid configuration for
-request applies here.
+**request** applies here.
 The `transform` key refers to any module/method that accepts JSON as input and produces JSON as output:
 ```javascript
 module.exports = function(data){
   // do some modification on data ...